marniejs/quilt-calculator/README.md

 # quilt-calculator

-This is a simple html/css/JS calculator to determine the yardage of backing needed for a quilt.
+This is a simple html/css/JS calculator to determine the amount of backing needed for a quilt.